Livia Bitton-Jackson: New York

 After the war, she and her brother and mother returned to Šamorín, believing that her father would be waiting for them, only to discover that he was dead.
 Her brother then moved to New York on a visa from a school scholarship.
 Bitton-Jackson had the opportunity to go with her brother but chose to stay in Czechoslovakia with her mother.
-The two stayed in Šamorín until 1951, when they finally got visas to go to America.
+After the communist coup in February 1948, borders were sealed, but the two managed to leave Czechoslovakia illegally, from Bratislava to a refugee camp in Vienna, where they stayed for 8 months.
+They then moved to Germany, where in 1951 they finally got visas to go to America.

 They traveled to America on a refugee boat, and Bitton-Jackson continued her education.
-She eventually enrolled in New York University, and got a degree there.
-Bitton-Jackson has a Ph.D. in Hebrew Culture and Jewish History obtained at New York University.
-She has been a professor of history at City University of New York for 37 years, and has won numerous awards, including the 1998 Christopher Award for her book, I Have Lived a Thousand Years.
+She earned a B.A. from Brooklyn College in 1961 and then enrolled at New York University, where she received an MA and a Ph.D. in Hebrew Culture and Jewish History.
+She was a professor of history at City University of New York for 37 years.